typed-ember/ember-cli-typescript/rfcs/1158-type-stability.md

 The current options include:

--   [`dtslint`][dtslint] -- used to support the DefinitelyTyped ecosystem, so it is well-tested and fairly robust.
+-   [`dtslint`][dtslint]—used to support the DefinitelyTyped ecosystem, so it is well-tested and fairly robust.
 It uses the TypeScript compiler API directly, and is maintained by the TypeScript team directly.
 Accordingly, it is very unlikely to stop working against the versions of TypeScript it supports.
 However, there are several significant downsides as well:

     -   The tool checks against string representations of types, which makes it relatively fragile: it can be disturbed by changes to the representation of a type, even when those changes would not impact type-checking.